TO-autonomy/CARLA-vehicle-simulation/README.md

 ## System Requirements

 The CARLA simulation was tested with a high-end workstation.
 The pipeline should work with lower specifications, but the stability and effectiveness are unknown. **NB!
-The system was developed for Ubuntu 20.04 and Ubuntu 22.04 version.
+The system was developed for Ubuntu 22.04 version.
 Windows or other OS systems are expected to cause issues during setup or simulation.**

 ### Tested System Specification
 - **Operating System:** Ubuntu 22.04 (Ubuntu 20.04 works as well)